chainflip-io/chainflip-squid-integration/README.md

 - `executexSwapAndCall` - Egressing native swap tokens with a message.
 The `cfReceive` interface is expected.
 - `executexCall` - General message passing egress without token.
 The `cfReceivexCall` interface is expected.

+Althought most of those function calls are straightforward, you will find an example of each of them under the tests directory.

-My understanding is that there are several points of integration.
+When it comes to the integration, my understanding is that there are several points of integration.

 - Squid adding support for `cfReceive`  to receive the egress calls with tokens from Chainflip.
 This is analogous to Axelar's `executeWithToken`.
 I am not sure if you also aim to support pure general message passing via `cfReceivexCall` as I don't seem to see Axelar's `execute` being implemented.
 Anyway, the expected interface is defined in `ICFReceiver.sol`, a baseline for an example contract is `CFReceiver.sol` and an example of an implemented receiver is `CFReceiverMock.sol`.